virror/BehaviorTreeDesigner/DOCUMENTATION.md

 any can read from it because several trees can have a different view of the world and you will end up getting hard to predict results.
 But the global Blackboard can be very useful to share world states that needs to be accessed by all agents in the game.
 The syntax is similar to the one above, and supports exactly the same types.
-The only difference is that you call "GetGlobal" or AddGlobal" instead.
+The only difference is that you call "GetGlobal" or "AddGlobal" instead.
 Example:
 * void AddGlobal(string key, float obj):
   > Writes a float to the global blackboard.